knpuniversity/symfony2-series/knpu/episode2/logout.rst

 Adding CSS to a Single Page
 ---------------------------

-I know I know, the login page is embarrassing loogkin.
+I know I know, the login page is embarrassing looking.
 So I made a ``login.css`` file to fix things - find it in the ``resources/episode2`` directory of the code download.